Pterygotidae: History of research

 Pterygotus and other eurypterids illustrated by Joseph Smit in 1896.

-Due to their unique features within the Eurypterida, the Pterygotidae has attracted a lot of attention ever since their discovery.
+Due to their unique features within the Eurypterida, Pterygotidae has attracted a lot of attention ever since their discovery.
 The first fossils found, discovered by quarrymen in Scotland, were referred to as "Seraphims" by the quarrymen.
 When describing Pterygotus itself in 1839, Louis Agassiz first thought the fossils represented remains of fish, with the name meaning "winged one", and only recognized their nature as arthropod remains five years later in 1844.

 By 1859, 10 species (many of which would later be reassigned) had been assigned to Pterygotus.
 John William Salter recognized that it was possible to divide Pterygotus based on the morphology of the telsons of the species that had been assigned to it.
 He divided Pterygotus into subgenera, erecting Pterygotus (Erettopterus) for species with a bilobed telson.

 The family Pterygotidae was erected in 1912 by John Mason Clarke & Rudolf Ruedemann to constitute a group for the genera Pterygotus, Slimonia, Hastimima and Hughmilleria.
 Pterygotus would also designated as containing two "subgenera", Pterygotus (Curviramus) and Pterygotus (Acutiramus) in 1935, differentiated by the curvature of the denticles (teeth) of the chelicerae.
 The same year (1935), Leif Størmer named a new pterygotid genus, Grossopterus, and split Pterygotus into two other subgenera, Pterygotus (Pterygotus) and Pterygotus (Erettopterus), designating Pterygotus (Curviramus) as a junior synonym of Pterygotus (Pterygotus) and not recognizing Pterygotus (Acutiramus).
 A division into three subgenera of Pterygotus was proposed by Ferdinand Prantl and Alois Přibyl in 1948, retaining P. (Erettopterus) and P. (Pterygotus) but also restoring P. (Acutiramus) to subgenus level.

 Erik N. Kjellesvig-Waering emended the family in 1951, when the genera Hastimima, Hughmilleria, Grossopterus and Slimonia were referred to their own family, the Hughmilleriidae, which left Pterygotus as the only genus within the Pterygotidae.
 In 1961, Kjellesvig-Waering raised Erettopterus to the level of its own genus, recognizing two subgenera of Pterygotus; P. (Pterygotus) and P. (Acutiramus), as well as two subgenera of Erettopterus; E. (Erettopterus) and E. (Truncatiramus).
 Kjellesvig-Waering placed the primary taxonomical value on the morphology of the telson, considering potential differences in the chelicerae and metastoma (a large plate that is part of the abdomen) to be secondary in importance.